Best Subwoofers For Home Theater AND Music.

 Follow these links before ordering to support the Subwoofer101 website and YouTube Channel.
 Ordering Factory Direct through these links ensures full Bill of Rights, including 1 year trade-up and other benefits that might not be included from dealers (like return period, etc…).

 PB12-NSD BLACK FRIDAY SPECIAL (Click here to order Factory Direct)

 ($) The PB-12 NSD is a 12″ Ported subwoofer.
 The predecessor to the PB-2000 (my personal favorite so far for performance, price, and size), these subs have been produced for a small production run for BLACK FRIDAY ONLY!!
 Originally $799, these are $499 for the sale, and once they are gone, they are gone!!
 While these are available, they have dethroned the PB-1000 as the “Smartest Buy in Bass”!!
 Get them while you can, and go dual!!
-If you miss the Black Friday sale, watch the SVS Outlet, gently used products that have the same Bill of Rights and warranty as new, including free shipping and 1 year trade up!
+If you miss the Black Friday sale, watch the SVS Outlet, gently used products that have the same Bill of Rights and warranty as new, including free shipping, free returns, and 1 year trade up!

 PB-1000 (Click Here To Order Factory Direct)

 ($) The PB-1000 is a 10” Ported Subwoofer.
 Verified!!– Highly recommended for duals under $1,000, the most compact and affordable ported subwoofer on this list, VERY strong value!!
 Isolation highly recommended for wood sub-floors.
 “Smartest Buy in Bass” due to economics, performance, and the 1 year trade-up.
 Get started with quality dual subs, and trade up if you feel the need!
 Free shipping, free returns.

 PB-2000 (Click Here To Order Factory Direct)